Flow of Topics

 - Increased physical weakness

-- Unusual behavioural changes, including agitation, incoherence, and confusion
+- Unusual behavioral changes, including agitation, incoherence, and confusion

 - Memory problems or loss